dipy/dipy/doc/installation.rst

 The primary development repository is `dipy github`_

-We will describe for now the installation for Debian or Ubuntu assuming that the installation for Macosx and Windows is straightforward.
+We will describe for now the installation for Debian or Ubuntu assuming the installation for Macosx and Windows is straightforward.

 .. _using-on-cmdline: